-As defined in the IMF's Public Sector Debt Statistics Guide for Compilers and Users.
+&lt;sup>1 As defined in the IMF's Public Sector Debt Statistics Guide for Compilers and Users.

-This is intended to include explicit but not implicit contingent liabilities as understood under the IMF's Public Sector Debt Statistics Guide for Compilers and Users.
+&lt;sup>2 This is intended to include explicit but not implicit contingent liabilities as understood under the IMF's Public Sector Debt Statistics Guide for Compilers and Users.

-Whilst these new voluntary Principles for Debt Transparency are relevant for all countries, initially the priority will be to apply them in respect of financial arrangements entered into with PRGT - Eligible Countries3.
+Whilst these new voluntary Principles for Debt Transparency are relevant for all countries, initially the priority will be to apply them in respect of financial arrangements entered into with PRGT - eligible countries.
 Under adverse circumstances, these countries are more likely to encounter problems with repayment of market-rate financing and ultimately with debt sustainability.
 Should it be considered that the debt sustainability of a wider group of countries would materially benefit from application of these Principles, the potential extension of the borrowing countries in scope could be considered by the adherents.

 Similarly, although potentially relevant for transactions in all currencies, these Principles will initially relate to foreign currency borrowings.
 In stressed economic or market circumstances, foreign currency borrowing (given the currency mismatch) may be more problematic than local currency borrowing, particularly in countries that do not have ready access to foreign currency revenues.
 Moreover, sovereign borrowing in local currency is more often conducted in bond markets, where transparency is generally adequate.
-Should it be considered that inclusion of local currency would materially benefit debt sustainability analyses, potential inclusion of local currency transactions could also be considered.
+Should it be considered that inclusion of local currency would materially benefit the effectiveness of the Principles, potential inclusion of local currency transactions could also be considered.